weiyizhong95/120-Data-Science-Interview-Questions/communication.md

 #### 1. Explain to me a technical concept related to the role that you’re interviewing for.
+   - Overfitting often occurs when we are building  a model.
+When we train a model that fits very well on the traning data, but it does bad job on test data, there is a high possibility that the model is overfitting.
+Because the model learns all details and noises in the training data, but not every dataset comes the same, and it will not fit the new data.

+   - Overfitting comes usually with nonparametric and nonlinear models, such as random forest, decision trees.

+   - How to solve: 1. feed more data.
+2. use L1 or L2 to make regularization.
+3. drop out unimportant features.
+4. do cross-validation 5. reduce dememsion
 #### 2. Introduce me to something you’re passionate about.
 #### 3. How would you explain an A/B test to an engineer with no statistics background?
 A linear regression?
   - A/B testing, or more broadly, multivariate testing, is the testing of different elements of a user's experience to determine which variation helps the business achieve its goal more effectively (i.e. increasing conversions, etc..)
 This can be copy on a web site, button colors, different user interfaces, different email subject lines, calls to action, offers, etc.